Sweet Noodle Kugel

 Slices of noodle kugel on a small plate next to a baking dish.

-What you’ll need To Make Noodle Kugel
+What You’ll Need To Make Noodle Kugel

 Noodle kugel ingredients including sour cream, cream cheese, and vanilla.

-Begin by boiling the noodles.
+Begin by boiling the noodles in a large pot.

 Noodles in a pot of water.